 - Redesigned our action plan template, with clearer formatting, embedded guidance and glossary.

-- Produced a framework template that organisations can use to help them think about how an action plan might be constructed and to establish agreement with the practitioner that an action plan is required.
+- Produced an action planning framework template which we can use to show organisations what an action plan might look like in outline.
+Organisations can then use the framework to help them think about how an action plan might be constructed and to establish agreement with the practitioner that an action plan is required.

 - Taken steps to ensure that we keep all parties informed at each stage of the process and follow up to confirm the outcomes.